-Preemptible and Spot Instances on QHub¶
+Preemptible and Spot instances on QHub¶

 Google Cloud Platform¶

-in the QHub config file as following.
+preemptible flag in the QHub config file defines the preemptible instances.

 google_cloud_platform: project: project-name region: us-central1 zone: us-central1-c availability_zones: - us-central1-c kubernetes_version: 1.18.16-gke.502 node_groups: # ... preemptible-instance-group: preemptible: true instance: "e2-standard-8" min_nodes: 0 max_nodes: 10